The Physical Effects of Cannabis

 The chances of becoming addicted to cannabis are higher the younger you are.
 Addiction rates also increase if you use the drug heavily.

 If you become physically dependent on marijuana, you will experience withdrawal symptoms that may include:

 - loss of appetite

 Detoxing from Cannabis

-The first step of cannabis addiction treatment is detoxing – the process of letting the body remove the drugs in it.
-Detox should be professionally supervised to safely manage the withdrawal symptoms of the physical effects of cannabis use.
+The first step of cannabis addiction treatment is detoxing – the process of allowing the body to metabolise and excrete the drug.
+The detox process should be professionally supervised to safely manage the withdrawal symptoms that occur with sustained cannabis use.

-Depending on the addiction history of the individual, but especially when other drugs of addiction are being used, a medically supervised hospital drug detox is recommended.
+Depending on the addiction history of the individual, and especially when other drugs of addiction are being used, a medically supervised hospital drug detox is recommended.

-A hospital detox is usually necessary where poly drug use (concurrent use of multiple substances) is present.
+A hospital detox is necessary where polydrug use (concurrent use of multiple substances) is present.

-Because there are both physical and psychological components of cannabis addiction, a psychosocial recovery program should be used in tandem with hospital detox for the best outcome.
+Because there are both physical and psychological components that define cannabis addiction, a psychosocial recovery program should be used in tandem with hospital detox for the best outcome.